heroLFG/hugo-herolfg-site/content/posts/my-paths-forward-policy.md

 ### My Responses to Criticism:

+#### Feedback from RS

-> If one takes the time to respond to everything, there is a dizzying overload of information - so much so that it's virtually impossible to catalogue, respond, and make any sense out of a conversation (paralysis by analysis - why direct democracy was nixed early on in most scaled civilizations). - Ryan Stewart
+> If one takes the time to respond to everything, there is a dizzying overload of information - so much so that it's virtually impossible to catalogue, respond, and make any sense out of a conversation (paralysis by analysis - why direct democracy was nixed early on in most scaled civilizations). - RS on 06/05/2020

 I will deal with this problem when I face it.
 But the idea that makes sense to me is to respond by creating new publicly available content and sharing a link to that content.
 This allows me to share links to questions which have been answered before.